kostiantyn-matsebora/streamstore/docs/README.md

 ### Considerations

-- _You can register own database implementation in the DI container it using any kind of lifetime (i.e. Singleton, Transient, Scoped etc.)_
+- _You can register your own database implementation in the DI container using any kind of lifetime (i.e. Singleton, Transient, Scoped, etc.)_

-  However, if your register it as a singleton, you should be aware that it should be thread-safe and preferably stateless.
+  However, if you register it as a singleton, you should be aware that it should be thread-safe and preferably stateless.

 - _Solution already provides optimistic concurrency and event duplication control mechanisms, as a **pre-check** during stream opening_.

   However, if you need consistency guaranteed, you should implement your own mechanisms as a part of [IStreamUnitOfWork] implementation.
-  For instance, you can use transaction mechanism for implementing stream  database in `ACID complaint DBMS`.
+For instance, you can use a transaction mechanism for  `ACID complaint DBMS`.
-  In educational purposes, [InMemoryStreamUnitOfWork.cs] already contains such mechanisms.
+  For educational purposes, [InMemoryStreamUnitOfWork.cs] already contains such mechanisms.

 - _Get and Delete operations must be implemented as idempotent by their nature._